-In Palm Springs, the eclipse begins at 2:12 p.m.
+Seen from Palm Springs, the solar eclipse begins at 2:12 p.m.
 PDT, as the Moon’s disk makes first contact with the upper right edge of the Sun’s disk.
 Greatest eclipse for Palm Springs occurs at 3:31 p.m.
 PDT, as the Moon’s disk covers the upper right portion of the Sun’s disk, the Moon covering 45 percent of the solar diameter, or 33 percent of the disk area.
 From Palm Springs, the eclipse ends at 4:41 p.m.
 PDT, as the Moon’s disk makes last contact with the upper left edge of the solar disk.

 During the eclipse in Palm Springs, the Sun will be sinking through the southwestern sky, at an altitude ranging from 38° at the start of the event, to 15° at the end.

 Follow these web links to obtain information on visibility of solar and lunar eclipses for any locality:

 How to observe the solar eclipse (October 23)

 Indirect viewing: A solar eclipse can be viewed indirectly, by looking at a projected image.
 Take a postcard or 3” x 5” index card, puncture a small pencil point hole in the center of the card, and allow the projected image of the Sun to fall on a second white card held 3 or 4 feet away, in the shadow of the first card.
 The diameter of the solar image will be just under one percent of the projection distance, and the size of the punctured hole should be small compared to that.
 You can improve the view by using a long cardboard box, cutting a large hole at one end, and covering that hole with the first index card with the small puncture hole.
 Tape a sheet of white paper inside the box at the opposite end, to serve as a screen.